 We meet every Saturdays (unless otherwise stated) from 2:30-5:00PM in either our Indoor Dojo or Outdoor Range.
 Please feel free to come by to observe practices as long as you contact us in advance of attending.

 COVID Protocols: Full COVID vaccination and mask is preferred, but not required.
-All students and visitors must wear a mask in the indoor dojo/outdoor range.
+If you're sick, please stay home!

 What would I need to start?

 Read with close attention the FAQ section, Protocols and Etiquette before coming in.
 If you don't have the kyudogi (uniform) you can wear black or navy sports pants, white socks and white t-shirt/club t-shirt.

 Beginners will be taught the kihontai (fundamental form) and shaho-hassetsu (eight stages of shooting) in the first sessions.
 Some other knowledge about practising kyudo, including kyudo equipment and dojo protocol will also be covered.
 Kyudo training requires commitment.
 As such, the introductory sessions are only meant to provide a general introduction to allow you to decide whether if you want to commit to this practice.